 Okay.
 A similar error occurs when training departments do a needs assessment to determine what training to provide for the organization.
 Now, there is nothing wrong with a needs assessment, at least in theory.
 You should know the real need before inflicting a solution on someone.
 But a so-called ‘needs assessment’ often isn’t.

 Of course, I think I know why training managers do their needs assessments this way.
-If management asks for training and you give them that training, then you are responsive and supportive.
+If their management asks for training and you give them that training, then you are responsive and supportive.
 The risk that the training might be a poor use of time and money is regrettable but that is not their primary focus.
 I think I am right about this because training managers rarely insist on a proper evaluation of the impact of the training on their organization’s performance.
 They tend to stick to level one evaluations from participants and don’t show much interest in results we document from working on participant issues in the workshops.
-They don’t require working with management to follow up ideas and analysis generated in class to document ROI, for example.
+They don’t require working with management to follow up ideas and the analysis to document ROI.

 What about the use of performance management specialists to address needs?